 In 1975, Illinois conducted the first inventory in the United States for natural areas on both public and private lands.
 Forests, prairies, and wetlands that exhibited minor degradation from past grazing, logging, or other human-induced disturbances were surveyed by a team of ecologists from the University of Illinois.
 They also looked for rare habitats and populations of rare species.
-At the end of the inventory, Jo Daviess County had only 2.1 acres of sand hill prairie to add as a statewide significant natural area (White 1978; Figures 44 and 45).
-This is a testimony to the devastating influence early European settlers had on this landscape.
-The ecologists identified a number of other potential natural area types besides high-quality natural communities that were in need of conservation because so few were found in the Driftless Area.
-Finally, 14 of these sites were recognized because of the rare species occurring there or because of the presence of small, rare habitats.
-It was within these two latter categories that most of the Ice Age relicts occurred (White 1978).
+At the end of the inventory, Jo Daviess County had only 2.1 acres (0.9 hectares) of sand hill prairie to add as a statewide significant natural area (White 1978; Figures 45 and 46).
+This is a testimony to the devastating influence early European settlers had on this

-Figure 45 Fragile prickly pear cactus (Opuntia fragilis) IL-E is found only in the sand prairies at the Savanna Army Depot in Illinois.
+Figure 45 Sand prairie and pale coneflowers in a burned unit near an abandoned Army warehouse on the Savanna Army Depot.
 Photograph by Randy W. Nyboer; used with permission.

-Figure 46 Conceptual model of an algific talus slope (modified from Anderson and Danielson 1999).
+Figure 47 Conceptual model of an algific talus slope (modified from Anderson and Danielson 1999).
 Used with permission.